Dr. Darren Honest, DVM

 Julia graduated with honours from Sheridan College's animal care program in 2018.
 She started at the clinic as a veterinary technician co-op student in January 2021 and graduated with honours from Seneca College's Vet Tech program in April.
 She officially became registered on August 6th.
 As an RVT, Julia's enjoys cytology, x-rays and puppy/kitten appointments.

 Customer Care Representatives and Animal Care Attendants

-Kathy is joined our team in 2015.
+Kathy joined our team in 2015.
 She has worked for a number of years in the veterinary field and has experience with both small and large animals.
-Her wonderful “Family” includes Gaston, the toy Manchester terrier, and 3 cats, Luke, Misty, and Una.
+Her wonderful “Family” includes Gaston, the toy Manchester terrier, and cats Luke and Una.
 She has a passion for horses and would like to adopt a retired racing greyhound again soon.